Autodesk-Forge/forge-extensions/public/extensions/CustomPropertiesExtension/README.md

 ## How it works

-The custom propertioes will appear in the Properties palette.
+The custom properties will appear in the Properties palette.

 ## Futher reading